 - When they look at you, drop the treat on the ground near you

-- Do these exercises before meal times so your puppy is more motivated.
-Sounds like you’re bribing them with food, but really you’re….ok maybe you are a little, but it works!
+Do these exercises before meal times so your puppy is more motivated.
+Sounds like you’re bribing them with food, ok maybe you are a little, but it works!

-How to teach your puppy to lay down
+4. How to teach your dog to lay down

 Laying down is a common obedience exercise for training your puppy.
 Perfect when they’re standing in front of the telly blocking your view.